Madonna and sexuality: Other interpretations and Madonna's views

-Madonna's responses and author reviews

-Constantine Chatzipapatheodoridis, a Greek adjunct lecturer at University of Patras, wrote that "Madonna responses vary when openly provokes the public with overt sexuality".
-Madonna addressed criticism of "setting women back 30 years" in a 1984 interview with MTV, saying "I don't think that I'm using sex to sell myself, I think that I'm a very sexual persona and that comes through in my performing, and if that's what gets people to buy my records, then that's fine.
+In her career, Madonna herself made some responses.
+On this, Constantine Chatzipapatheodoridis, a Greek adjunct lecturer at University of Patras, wrote that her "responses vary when openly provokes the public with overt sexuality".
+She addressed criticisms of setting women back 30 years in a 1984 interview with MTV, saying "I don't think that I'm using sex to sell myself, I think that I'm a very sexual persona and that comes through in my performing, and if that's what gets people to buy my records, then that's fine.
 But I don't think of it consciously, 'Well, I'm going to be sexy to get people interested in me' It's the way I am, the way I've always been".
-Simone, said that in other words, Madonna was being nothing if not authentic when she stripped down or dance lasciviously.
-The singer once expressed "her desire to push the boundaries of America's puritanical sexual codes" which are grounded in patriarchy.
-Commenting about her industry in 2016, after receiving the Billboard Women of the Year, Madonna reflected: "I made my Erotica album and my Sex book was released.
+During the Billboard Women of the Year of 2016, Madonna expressed: "I made my Erotica album and my Sex book was released.
 I remember being the headline of every newspaper and magazine.
 Everything I read about myself was damning.
 I was called a whore and a witch.
 One headline compared me to Satan.
 I said, 'Wait a minute, isn't Prince running around with fishnets and high heels and lipstick with his butt hanging out?'
 Yes, he was.
 But he was a man".
-For historian Lilly J. Goren, Madonna "correctly argued" that it is a double standard to criticize her for using sexuality to gain power but not to criticize Presley or Jagger for employing the same tactics.
+Lilly J. Goren believes that Madonna "correctly argued" that it is a double standard to criticize her for using sexuality to gain power but not to criticize Presley or Jagger for employing the same tactics.

 Impact on popular culture

-An impact (both negative and positive), was further discussed by different authors and publications.
-In 2006, Ottawa Citizens Dunlevy T'cha, said that "many critics" seen her "variously", including embodying the "contradictions of a society fascinated by fame, ambivalent about sexuality, hostile toward women".
+Madonna’s sexuality and its impact have been further examined from differing perspectives.